How to Best Store Lithium Batteries and Cells

 Store Lithium Batteries And Cells In The Proper Environment

-It's critical to ensure that you are not storing lithium-ion batteries and cells on a structure that could be easily tipped over or otherwise caused to collapse.
-If a lithium-ion battery falls from a high distance, there is a high likelihood that the damage will result in an internal short.
-An internal short happens, well, internally to the cell.
+It's super important to not store lithium-ion batteries and cells on a structure that could be easily tipped over or collapse in any way.
+If a lithium-ion battery falls from a high distance, there is a high likelihood that the damage will ruin the cell and a medium-level chance that it will cause an internal short.

-This means a BMS if installed, can't do anything about it.
+This means that even if there is a BMS installed, it can't do anything about it.
+Remember a BMS will only stop a short if it is outside the battery pack, it cannot stop internal damage that is causing a short.
+Furthermore, if the damage is to the BMS it could cause the BMS to fail.
 If the damage is bad enough, the cell could overheat to the point of thermal runaway.
 Then, the next thing you know your house is burning down because your cat knocked a box of batteries off of a tall cabinet.
-To avoid unlikely but totally possible things like that, it's best to know how to safely store lithium batteries and cells.
+To avoid this unlikely but possible scenario, it's best to know how to safely store lithium batteries and cells.

-When you aren't using your lithium batteries and cells, they should be brought to around 60 to 70% of their maximum charge voltage.
-In the case of NMC lithium-ion, this is about 3.8V.
+When you aren't using your lithium batteries and cells, they should be brought to around 40 to 60% of their maximum charge voltage.
+In the case of NMC lithium-ion, this is about 3.7V, which is also the nominal voltage.
 This is because the chemistry in the lithium-ion cells is more active in the higher ranges of the cell’s voltage.
 This causes damage to the cell and increases internal resistance over time.

 How Do You Store Lithium Batteries Long Term?